a-k-j/ProteinFitnessPrediction/README.md

 The framework follows the architecture described in the paper [insert paper reference if applicable].

 ## Repository Structure
-├── make_embeddings.py    # Generate embeddings from protein sequences using ESM-2
+├── make_embeddings.py    # Generate embeddings from protein sequences using ESM-2 <br>
-├── cnn.py                # Extract structural features from PDB files
+├── cnn.py                # Extract structural features from PDB files <br>
-├── baseline_nn.py        # Simple neural network using only sequence embeddings ├── combined_nn.py        # Combined model using both sequence and structural embeddings └── README.md             # This file
+├── baseline_nn.py        # Simple neural network using only sequence embeddings <br>
+├── combined_nn.py        # Combined model using both sequence and structural embeddings <br>
+└── README.md             # This file <br>